jphaugla/awsDB2ToAuroraPostgres/README.md

 * Bring up DMS/SCT environment using modified immersion days template
 * Review Security Group Settings
 * Setup VNC viewer on redhat instance.
-VNC Viewer is needed for IBM DB2 installation
+VNC is needed for using IBM DB2 Setup Wizard
+* A db2 installation response file is available for a silent install to avoid need for VNC
 * Install DB2 and create sample DB2 database
 * Use SCT and DMS to convert sample DB2 database to Aurora PostgreSQL